hso-nn/crm-sdk/WebAPI.md

 ```

 ### 2.13.2) disassociate entities
-The disassociateEntities has four parameters:
+The disassociateEntities has four arguments:
 * logicalName
 * entityId
 * navigationProperty